glasses-language-approaches-regional-multilingual-websites

 Localisation - Common

-This second approach relates to using a single content and simply translating or recreating it in another language.
-In this option, both team and tools are placed in the same system, enabling close collaboration and synergies.
+In this second approach content is simply translated or recreated in another language.
+In this option, both teams and tools are placed in the same system, enabling close collaboration and synergies.
 If you have a website and want it available in several languages, localized common content can be a viable solution.

 Advantages